youngoose/change-detection/README.md

 - returns a complete new array
 - modify parent and child component to use the OnPush change detection strategy.

-2. Add ChangeDetectorRef with button
+2. Add ChangeDetectorRef.detectChanges() with button

 > Issue